Widlene Earle is thirteen. Widlene has seen more atrocities before she became a teen than most of us will ever see with our own eyes.

 Widlene will not ask for special treatment, but she will demand justice.

-I am confounded by my government’s process that will prevent a vulnerable child from being brought to Canada where she will not be a burden to our society.
+Are you confounded by your government’s process that will prevent a vulnerable child from being brought to Canada where she will not be a burden to our society.
 She has a loving family.
 A place to live.
 Widlene will be supported.
 She will be a blessing.

-I am befuddled by bureaucracy that prefers to settle former ISIS fighters or illegal border crossers onto Canadian soil.
+Canadian bureaucracy prefers to settle former ISIS fighters or illegal border crossers onto Canadian soil.

 Widelene is smart.
 She’s gifted.
 She would be a friend of Canada for life.
 I believe one day she will be in Canada but at what price to her?